TOPLLab/topllab.github.io/warduino/guide/plugin.md

 See [available functionality](#functionality-overview) for a detailed overview of the available functionality.

+Note that while remote debugging it is very easy to switch to [EDWARD](/reference/edward/index) an event-based-out-place debugger that provides powerful debugging operations.
+See [EDWARD](#edward-event-based-out-of-place-debugger-for-warduino) on how to start such debugger.

 ## Remote Debugging on a Emulator

 When [configuring WARDuino for debugging on a Emulator](#configuring-warduino-for-debugging-on-a-emulator) by default you start a remote debugger where the process running the target application also runs locally on the same machine as the plugin.